 - Arthur Adams, who had been a resident of Soviet military intelligence in the United States from December 1935 to the spring of 1938, and who was recalled to Moscow in the aftermath of Chambers’s defection

-- Zalman Litvin, known to Americans until now only as “Ignacy Witczak” – and in 2007 misrepresented by American espionage historians John Earl Haynes and Harvey Klehr as a sleeper-agent
+- Zalman Litvin, known to Americans until now only as “Ignacy Witczak” – and recently misrepresented by American espionage historians John Earl Haynes and Harvey Klehr as a sleeper-agent

 - George Koval, whose cover was originally blown more than 30 years ago, but whose outing by Russian President Vladimir Putin in November 2007 was a total surprise to the above-mentioned authorities on Soviet espionage